 After eight years of building an active membership across California and beyond, Essie is deepening its base-building and leadership development strategies with the 1 in 4 women with incarcerated loved ones to propel bold decarceration agendas across the nation.
 We seek to transform the criminal legal system and create a Black feminist future rooted in care, equity, community safety, and liberation.
-In the midst of significant organizational growth, we are seeking an impact-driven and strategic Development Manager to join our team.
+At Essie, our values are foundational to how we operationalize our work.
+In the midst of significant organizational growth, we are seeking an experienced, strategic, and values-aligned Director of Finance to join our team.

 Who We’re Looking For

-The Development Manager is a full time salaried, exempt position.
-This position is supervised by the Director of Communications & Partnerships.
-The salary for this position is between $85,000-$95,000 depending on experience with full medical, dental, and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.
+The Director of Finance is a full-time, salaried, exempt position.
+This position is supervised by the Deputy Director.
+The salary for this position is between $125,000 - $155,000 depending on experience with full medical, dental, and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.
 The position is based in one of Essie’s offices in Oakland or Los Angeles, California.
 All Essie staff are required to be vaccinated against Covid-19, with limited exceptions for medical or religious reasons.

 Essie Justice Group provides equal employment and advancement opportunities to all staff members.
 Employment decisions are based on merit, qualifications, and skills.
 Essie does not discriminate in employment opportunities or practices on the basis of race, color, creed, religion, national origin, immigration status, socioeconomic status, ancestry, age, size, sex, sexual orientation, gender, gender identity, familial status, veteran status, disability, AIDS/HIV status, medical condition, prior conviction, arrest history, traits historically associated with race, including, but not limited to, hair texture and protective hairstyles, or any other characteristic protected by law.